laynemcnish/rapid_7/README.md

 ## Conclusion

-While both methods should scale with the same complexity, benchmarking the results showed that my methods would run about 3-5% faster than the original function.
+While both methods should scale with the same complexity, benchmarking the results showed that my methods would run about 3-5% faster than the original function (shown in the image below).

 Each approach inserts n elements into a hash and does n lookups in a hash in the worst case.
 The cost would be n times the cost of an insert or a lookup.